Yedidyar/contacts_book/README.md

 # how to run
 </br>

-* step one: download python
+* step one: download python3
-* step two: clone to the wannted dir
+* step two: clone to the wanted dir
 * step three:
 <ul>